YatinChachra/url-encoder/readme.md

 The key used for encryption is a custom generated key.
 The mapping for the unique key and the request URL is done in the database

-Note: It is a UI based application made on Laravel Admin Package
+Note: It is an UI based application made on Laravel Admin Package